Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Another website monetization mistake is to start checking the statistics immediately after placing ad codes, hoping to see the desired results.
 Passive income is indeed instant, but the results depend on your traffic volume, the ad location, and users’ behavior.

-In addition, ad networks can use AI algorithms of traffic-2-ads matching (Adsterra does).
-These algorithms scan your website first to select advertising offers that match your website traffic best.
-Sometimes it takes up to 48 hours to calibrate CPMs and adapt offers to your traffic.
+In addition, ad networks can use smart algorithms of traffic-2-ads matching (Adsterra does).
+These algorithms scan your site first to select advertising offers that match your website audience best.
+Sometimes it takes up to 48 hours to calibrate CPMs and adapt your offers.

 10. Incorrect usage of ad codes/scripts